Kevin-Kolyakov/sleec-intellij-plugin/README.md

 # Usage

 Below, we describe the steps to reproduce our evaluation.
-To do so, you will need to install the previous version of the tool to replicate our comparison using the four case studies available in X.
+To do so, you will need to install the previous version of the tool to replicate our comparison using the four case studies available in [the case-study folder](case-studies/).

 ## Install and launch the previous tool
 1. Install the previous version of the tool by following the instructions here: https://github.com/NickF0211/LEGOs